The Trials of Apollo

-The Trials of Apollo is a pentalogy of fantasy adventure and mythological fiction novels written by American author Rick Riordan.
+The Trials of Apollo is an American children's fantasy action-adventure middle grade children's fiction book series based on Greco-Roman classical mythology, written by American author Rick Riordan.
 It is the third of four book series in the Camp Half-Blood Chronicles, succeeding Percy Jackson & the Olympians and The Heroes of Olympus, and preceding The Nico di Angelo Adventures.
 A supplementary book, Camp Jupiter Classified, has also been released in addition to the main series.

-The first book in the series, The Hidden Oracle, was released on May 3, 2016.
-The second book, The Dark Prophecy, was released on May 2, 2017.
-The third book, The Burning Maze, was released on May 1, 2018 The fourth book, The Tyrant's Tomb, was released on September 24, 2019.
-The fifth book in the series, The Tower of Nero, was released on October 6, 2020.
+The first book in the series, The Hidden Oracle, was released in 2016.
+The second book, The Dark Prophecy, was released in 2017.
+The third book, The Burning Maze, was released in 2018.
+The fourth book, The Tyrant's Tomb, was released on September 24, 2019.
+The fifth and final book in the series, The Tower of Nero, was released on October 7, 2020.

 Synopsis

 The series follows the god Apollo, who has been turned into a mortal named Lester Papadopoulos as punishment from his father and king of the gods Zeus.
-Lester (Apollo) meets some new friends and trains at Camp Half-Blood.
+Lester meets some new friends and trains at Camp Half-Blood.
 He must save and return four undiscovered oracles and restore the Oracle of Delphi from Python to get back to his godly form.
-Zeus is angry at Apollo for several reasons, most notably for giving his blessing to his Roman descendant Octavian, allowing the latter to rise to power during The Heroes of Olympus series.
+Zeus is angry at Apollo for several reasons, most notably for giving his blessing to his Roman descendant Octavian, allowing the latter to rise to power during The Heroes of Olympus.
 The final book of The Heroes of Olympus, The Blood of Olympus, takes place about six months before The Trials of Apollo.

 Books

 The Hidden Oracle

-The Hidden Oracle is the first book of the series.
-It is told in first-person by the main character Apollo, and it uses haikus for chapter titles.
-The book was released on May 3, 2016.
+Released on May 3, 2016, The Hidden Oracle is told in first-person by the main character Apollo.
+It uses haikus for chapter titles.
 The book opens with Apollo landing in a dumpster in an alley in New York City, in the form of a mortal teenager named Lester Papadopoulos, because of the events leading up to the war between the Greeks and the Romans.
 Here, he meets Meg McCaffrey.
 Believing that he must only undertake a simple quest to regain his immortality, Apollo and Meg travel to Camp Half-Blood with the help of Percy Jackson, where they learn that most of the world's oracles have stopped working.
 The two go on a quest to locate and protect one of the remaining oracles, Dodona, and to learn how to help the other oracles and regain Apollo's immortality.
-Apollo discovers that the first oracle he has to save is heavily guarded by the mysterious 'Beast', who is revealed to be one of three evil Roman emperors-turned-minor gods, the Roman emperor Nero, as well as Meg's stepfather.
+Apollo discovers that the first oracle he has to save is heavily guarded by the mysterious "Beast", who is revealed to be one of three evil Roman emperors-turned-minor gods, the Roman emperor Nero, as well as Meg's stepfather who later convinces Meg that he is good, and Lester is evil.